hectorbennett/command-pattern/README.md

 'Trait objects are a way to call methods on types that are not known until runtime but conform to some trait.
 Trait objects should be formed with `Box<dyn Foo>`.'

-So we rewrite the above as
+So in light of this helpful advice from the rust compiler, we will rewrite the above as

 ```rust
 pub struct History {